Home > Tours > USA Tours > Southern States Tours > America's Musical Heritage with Extended Stay in New Orleans

 TOUR HIGHLIGHT - CULTURE & TRADITION: Located between Baton Rouge and New Orleans, the Houmas House Estate allows visitors to experience the history of life on a sugarcane plantation.
 The mansion has been restored to the antebellum era, reflecting the opulence and wealth this sugarcane farm boasted in the 1880's.
 The guided tour walks through the 250-year history, highlighting the architectural evolution from manor house to grand estate.
 See rare artworks and artifacts that explore life on the plantation.

-Let the good times roll in New Orleans with a guided sightseeing tour of the French Quarter.
-Stop at an above-ground cemetery and learn about the city's unique funeral customs and drive along tree-lined St. Charles Avenue to see the stately homes bordering the historic Garden District.
-This afternoon is free to explore New Orleans on your own, shop for a favorite souvenir, listen to live music or relax with a fresh cup of café au lait and a beignet.
-Tonight, celebrate your musical journey with a festive farewell dinner at one of the famed local restaurants in New Orleans.
-(B/D)
+Say, ‘Yes, Ma’am’ to Southern hospitality in New Orleans with a guided sightseeing tour of the French Quarter.
+Stop at an above-ground cemetery and learn about the city’s unique funeral customs and drive along tree-lined St. Charles Avenue to see the stately homes bordering the historic Garden District.

 The Big Easy